ballerina-attic/ballerina-demo/README.md

 function doTweet() {
    // We can remove all the error handling here because we call
    // it asynchronously, don't want to get any output and
-   // don't care if it takes too long or fails http:Response hResp = check homer->get("/quote");
+   // don't care if it takes too long or fails. http:Response hResp = check homer->get("/quote");
    string payload = check hResp.getTextPayload();
    if (!payload.contains("#ballerina")){ payload = payload+" #ballerina"; }